 A third party or anyone other than the victim of Prohibited Conduct may report an incident as described above, but the person who allegedly experienced Prohibited Conduct is the Complainant for purposes of this procedure.
-If the person who allegedly experienced Prohibited Conduct does not wish to participate in the complaint and adjudication process, or the Complainant's identity is unknown, and the Associate Provost for Equity and Diversity and Title IX Coordinator determines that there is sufficient cause to pursue the matter, the Associate Provost for Equity and Diversity and Title IX Coordinator may initiate the investigation and adjudication process pursuant to this procedural document.
+If the person who allegedly experienced Prohibited Conduct does not wish to participate in the complaint and adjudication process, or the Complainant's identity is unknown, and the Title IX Coordinator and Equity and Diversity Officer determines that there is sufficient cause to pursue the matter, the Title IX Coordinator and Equity and Diversity Officer may initiate the investigation and adjudication process pursuant to this procedural document.